Pregnancy and vaginal odor may happen concurrently.

 A whole mucus plug is rather small, about 4-5 cm, and looks gelatinous.
 It can be a sign of impending birth, but is really person dependent.

 Most pregnant women report increase in vaginal discharge volume due to hormonal changes and increased blood flow to the vagina.

 Typically, it can be white or clear in color without odor.
-Normal discharge have mild scents but are typically not strong smelling.
+This discharge during pregnancy is known as leukorrhea and has mild scent but are typically not strong smelling.